-The Geosciences Division houses native Indian artifacts, material from the south Pacific, and geological and fossil specimens from many areas.
+The Geosciences Division houses Native American artifacts, material from the south Pacific, and geological and fossil specimens from many areas, especially Louisiana.
 Open weekdays 8:00 a.m. to 4:30 p.m.
 Closed weekends and holidays.

-Department of Geosciences, (318) 342-1878
+Department of Geosciences, (318) 342-1878 Curators for Division Dr. Gary L. Stringer and Dr. Joe Saunders